Ornate hawk-eagle: Breeding

 Ornate hawk-eagles can typically only breed every other year, unless a prior year's nesting attempt fails.
 Breeding cycles are known to be more prolonged in tropic raptors than in those that dwell in temperate zones.
 Also tropical species usually have smaller brood sizes.
-The dichotomy in breeding habits is often most extreme in forest-dwelling tropical raptor species, which in large species tend to have an extremely prolonged post-fledging care stage for young raptors.Blake, E. R. (1977).
-Manual of Neotropical birds (Vol. 1).
-University of Chicago Press.Skorupa, J. P. (1989).
-Crowned eagles Strephanoaetus coronatus in rainforest: observations on breeding chronology and diet at a nest in Uganda.
-Ibis, 131(2), 294-298.
+The dichotomy in breeding habits is often most extreme in forest-dwelling tropical raptor species, which in large species tend to have an extremely prolonged post-fledging care stage for young raptors.
 The breeding season of ornate hawk-eagles normally falls between December and September in Central America, while it is largely in August–January in Brazil.
 Courtship and nesting behavior were seen in Panama during August to October (later in the year than nearby black hawk-eagles, implying a temporal difference in nesting times for the two species).
 In Trinidad and Tobago, nest building is around November while in Venezuela was reportedly in March.
 This species seemingly lays its clutches in the dry season and fledges in the early wet season.
 In Tikal, Guatemala, the mean egg laying time was mid-March, while in Belize it was similar but slightly earlier in March.
 In the extensive studies from Tikal, eggs were laid variously anytime from November to May, but 83% were between January and April.
-Meanwhile, in the Manaus area of Brazil egg laying peaks in August, although copulation has been witnessed as long before than as in June, which may imply a particularly prolonged courtship stage.
+Meanwhile, in the Manaus area of Brazil egg laying peaks in August, although copulation has been witnessed as long before then as June, which may imply a particularly prolonged courtship stage.
 Copulation typically lasts for 6–12 seconds with 60 copulations recorded in 204 hours of observation.